asadkhalid305/MyBrandFolio/README.md

 ## Demo

+To see the current app, [click here](https://portfolio-template-4zsb62qy9-asadullahkhalid-personal.vercel.app/)

-To see a live example, [click here](https://www.asadullahkhalid.com/).
+To see an example, [click here](https://www.asadullahkhalid.com/).

 ## Getting Started